 EDUC 1301 - Introduction to the Teaching Profession.
 3 credit hours.
-An enriched integrated pre-service course and content experience that: 1) provides active recruitment and institutional support of students interested in a teaching career, especially in high need fields; 2) provides students with opportunities to participate in early field observations at all levels of P-12 schools with varied and diverse student populations; 3) provides students with support from college and school faculty, preferably in small cohort groups, for the purpose of introduction to and analysis of the culture of schooling and classrooms.
-Course content should be aligned as applicable with State Board for Educator Certification Pedagogy and Professional Responsibilities standards and includes a minimum of 16 contact hours of field experience in P-12 classrooms.
-Students must comply with state and school regulations to participate in P-12 classroom field experiences, which may include (but may not be limited to): a current negative TB test, an acceptable criminal history and central registry background check, fingerprinting and a notarized affidavit for applicants.
-(Please see an advisor for additional information.)
+An enriched, integrated pre-service course and content experience that provides active recruitment and institutional support of students interested in a teaching career, especially in high-need fields.
+The course provides students with opportunities to participate in early field observations at all levels of P-12 schools with varied and diverse student populations and provides students with support from college and school faculty, preferably in small cohort groups, for the purpose of introduction to and analysis of the culture of schooling and classrooms.
+Course content should be aligned as applicable with State Board for Educator Certification Pedagogy and Professional Responsibilities standards, and the course must include a minimum of 16 contact hours of field experience in P-12 classrooms.
+Up to 16 clock hours of P-12 field experiences may be provided by electronic or other video or technology-based methods.
 32 lecture and 16 lab hours.
 Lab fee.
+Prerequisites College Level Readiness in Reading and Writing

 EDUC 2301 - Introduction to Special Populations.
 3 credit hours.
-An enriched integrated pre-service course and content experience that: 1) provides an overview of schooling and classrooms from the perspectives of language, gender, socioeconomic status, ethnic and academic diversity, and equity with an emphasis on factors that facilitate learning; 2) provides students with opportunities to participate in early field observations of P-12 special populations.
-The course content must be aligned as applicable with State Board for Educator Certification Pedagogy and Professional Responsibilities standards.
-The course will also include a minimum of 16 contact hours of field experience in P-12 classrooms with special populations.
-Prerequisite for this course is EDUC 1301.
-Students must comply with state and school regulations to participate in P-12 classroom field experiences, which may include (but may not be limited to): a current negative TB test, an acceptable criminal history and central registry background check, fingerprinting and a notarized affidavit for applicants.
-(Please see an advisor for additional information.)
+An enriched, integrated pre-service course and content experience that provides an overview of schooling and classrooms from the perspectives of language, gender, socioeconomic status, ethnic and academic diversity, and equity with an emphasis on factors that facilitate learning.
+The course provides students with opportunities to participate in early field observations of P-12 special populations and should be aligned as applicable with the State Board for Educator Certification Pedagogy and Professional Responsibilities standards.
+Must include a minimum of 16 contact hours of field experience in P-12 classrooms with special populations.
+Up to 16 clock hours of P-12 field experiences may be provided by electronic or other video or technology-based methods.
 32 lecture and 16 lab hours.
-Prerequisite: EDUC 1301.
-Lab fee.
+Prerequisite: EDUC 1301 Introduction to the Teaching Profession